 With the correct fasting and nutritional foundations in place, the physical body is primed to be built.

-I like to train six days per week; cardio on some days and resistance training on others.
+I like to train five days per week; cardio on some days and resistance training on others.
 Over many years of trying various fitness methods, I have learned that to make fitness sustainable it must be enjoyable.
 For some this may mean the latest class or fitness trend, but for me this means traditional bodybuilding and steady state cardio.
 Admittedly, over the years, my training threshold and volume has increased so that each workout is somewhere between unpleasant and violently unpleasant but ultimately I love what I do.

 Understanding that health and fitness is already a part of our lifestyle, and that one program does not fit all, I urge you to try and fail on discoveries formed from your own research and preferences.
 In doing so, while it may take longer than following the latest Instagram fad, it ensures that you succeed in attaining your optimal level of health and fitness.